 I cannot describe how entranced I was, enraptured by the suspense of those paragraphs.
 And when I finished the tale, with the impression that the wizarding world would have to face Voldemort once again, it became imperative that I read the next book.
-Indeed, when the fifth book came out later that year, I became furious with my mother because she wouldn’t give me a chore to do so I could earn some money to buy the damn thing.
+Indeed, when the fifth book came out later that year I became angry with my mother because she wouldn’t give me a chore to do so I could earn some money to buy the damn thing.
 I was willing to work all day if that’s what it took.
 Being spoiled, of course.
 I could have waited like a decent kid.
 Another one of my shameful regrets.
-But eventually, mom caved in to my whining and bought me Harry Potter and the Order of the Phoenix from Walmart.
+But eventually mom caved in to my whining and bought me Harry Potter and the Order of the Phoenix from Walmart.
 I finished it in a week, just as spell bound as ever.
-I even read the pages aloud to myself, and I cannot help but wonder if my parents caught me doing it one time, wondering if I was sane.
-I was a strange kid, alright.
-Yet that is what happens when something in this life touches you: you don’t act sane, because sanity these days means stifling the desire to be fully lost in something that is more meaningful than a moralistic church service, incoherent class lecture on social justice, or a repetitive, depressing political rally on T.V.
+I even read the pages aloud to myself, and I can’t help but wonder if my parents caught me doing it one time, wondering if I was sane.
+I was a strange kid alright.
+Yet that’s what happens when something in this life touches you: you don’t act sane, because sanity usually means stifling the desire to be fully lost in something that’s more meaningful than a moralistic church service, incoherent class lecture on social justice, or a monotonous, depressing political rally on television.
 It has more depth to it than anything else, so you want to be engaged with it forever, if you could.

-There was a particular person in my twelfth grade AP English literature class named Kyle Jhant.
-I hope he will not mind me mentioning him in this foreword.
-Kyle, in addition to his assigned reads, read other books that were not part of the school schedule.
+There was a guy in my twelfth grade AP English literature class named Kyle Jhant.
+I hope he won’t mind me mentioning him in this introduction.
+Kyle, in addition to his assigned reads, read other books that weren’t part of the syllabus.
 He liked to read in his free time, always flipping through a paperback in class when we were all being lazy and talking about life instead of tests.
-I watched Mr. Jhant, and as I did, I began to wonder about something I wish to God I had wondered about a long time ago: what if I started reading other books?
-And just as significant: what if there are other books out there as good as Harry Potter but I simply haven’t found them yet?
+I watched Mr. Jhant, and as I did, I began to think about something I wish I had a long time ago:What if there are other books out there as good as Harry Potter but I simply haven’t found them yet?

 What if there are other books out there as good as Harry Potter?

 On an April afternoon after school, during my senior year, I parked my gold Volvo outside of the McDowell County Public Library.
-I remember telling myself in the sunshine that the time had come for new books to be read, new experiences to be had.
-It was one of the most important decisions I have ever made, for it was the spark that ignited my life’s passion.
+I remember telling myself under the sunshine that the time had come for new books to be read, new experiences to be had.
+It was one of the most important decisions I’ve ever made, for it was the spark that ignited my life’s passion.
 I went inside looking for C.S.
 Lewis’s The Screwtape Letters.
 Instead, I found his last published work: Till We Have Faces.
 Though artistically complex in some ways, I enjoyed it.